 All services available in the local area are identified by the local authority in the Local Offer.
 This can be found on the SEND tab on the school website.

-The provision for SEND at Maple Tree Primary School is identified in our annual SEND Information report which can be found on the school website.
+This version Nov 2020 Page 6 of 8 The provision for SEND at Maple Tree Primary School is identified in our annual SEND Information report which can be found on the school website.